akhilbharathan/pythonlearner/README.md

-#python learner is aim at being a repository of beginner level python codes.
+#python learner is aimed at being a repository of beginner level python codes.